 The opinion of the assessment panel and recommendations for improvement:

 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 General objectives are well-defined through categorization of knowledge, skills and attitudes.
 LO are also defined during CCNURCA project.
-So as final output of the program at least on the paper it can be seen what knowledge, skills and attitudes graduate students should posses in the end of the studies.
-We noticed that LO are not defined on the course level and that should be done and match them with program outcomes. (behaviour code).Matrix of competences should be developed and during creation of the matrix, Bologna recommendation and EU directives for specially regulated professions should be take into account.
-Students should know in advance what is the minimum knowledges, skills and competences they should know or posed to pass exam.
+So as final output of the program at least on the paper it can be seen what knowledge, skills and attitudes graduate students should poses in the end of the studies.
+We noticed that LO are not defined on the course level and that should be done and match them with program outcomes.
+Matrix of competences should be developed and during creation of the matrix, Bologna recommendation and EU directives for specially regulated professions should be take into account.
+Students should know in advance what is the minimum knowledge, skills and competences they should know or posed to pass exam.

-Recommendations for improvement:

 More attention needed for academic and research competences as basis for second and third cycle.

 Indicator 1.2 Domain Specific Demands